thingsboard/thingsboard.github.io/_includes/docs/edge/faq.md

 ## How many devices can ThingsBoard Edge support?

+{% if docsPrefix == 'pe/edge/' %}
-Number of connected devices depends on the hardware that is used for ThingsBoard Edge.
+Number of connected devices depends on your subscription plan.
-{% if docsPrefix == 'pe/' %}
-Default licensing model doesn't allow to connect more than 1000 devices to a single ThingsBoard Edge.
-If your use case requires more, please [Contact us](/docs/contact-us/) so we can provide a solution for your use case.
+There are plans with 'Unlimited Devices and Assets' - there is no any soft limits on creating devices and assets on the edge side.
 {% else %}
-ThingsBoard Edge designed in mind as an edge computing service, located in remote locations with possible low bandwidth connectivity, so we do not recommend connecting more than 1000 devices to a single edge.
+There is no any soft limits on creating devices and assets on the edge side.
 {% endif %}

+<b>But</b> in real case deployment there are couple additional factors, that must be considered to be able host a lot of devices on edge side - <b>hardware, speed of internet connection and gRPC channel bound limits</b>.
+Edge <b>hardware</b> must be powerful enough to process messages from 'unlimited' number of devices and assets.
+Additionally, <b>speed of internet connection</b> between ThingsBoard Edge and ThingsBoard server must be fast to deliver huge amount of data from 'unlimited' number of devices and assets.
+And last, but not least -  payload size and messages rate should be taken into consideration as well - <b>gRPC channel bound limits</b> affects messages delivery rate.
+ThingsBoard Edge designed in mind as an edge computing service, located in remote locations with possible low bandwidth connectivity, so we do not recommend connecting more than *1000* devices to a single edge.

 ## Where does ThingsBoard Edge store data?